CertAIn vs Gem

 Migration path

 If you already run Gem, keep Gem.
-CertAIn plugs into your ATS of record (Greenhouse first, more to follow) via webhook-style integration — candidate data flows into CertAIn for evaluation, AI reasoning flows back as notes or attachments on the candidate record.
-For Gem-native customers, that's a Greenhouse-style API-level integration on our 2026 roadmap; in the meantime, CSV import/export of candidate lists works day one.
+CertAIn plugs into your ATS of record — candidate data flows in for evaluation, AI reasoning flows back as notes on the candidate record.
+The Greenhouse integration is live now; CSV import/export works day one for other stacks.
+You don’t uninstall Gem.
+You add the judgment layer Gem isn’t trying to be.

 When a change makes sense